Ready to Die - Until Not

 My father and I had talked about dying plans.
 We’d always chatted easily, and he often said what many say: “I’d hate to be helpless and I don’t want to be a burden, so please let nature take its course.”

 In his mid-eighties he became extremely ill with COVID and stopped all his medication in hospital.
-He’d had a rotten experience, as so many did, and because we could see him for less than an hour a day, we couldn’t help him drink or eat enough, let alone feel loved.
-When he begged to be free from pain and refused further treatment, it made sense to me.
+He’d had a rotten experience, as so many did, and when he begged to be free from pain and refused further treatment, it made sense to me.
 This was the father I knew, and I have to confess I was relieved.
 I wanted to let him go.
-His life was already difficult with multiple chronic conditions and frequent hospital stays to adjust heart medicines - and I knew caring for both him and my mother, who had early dementia, would be overwhelming.
+His life was already difficult with multiple chronic conditions and frequent hospital stays to adjust heart medicines.

 We were very lucky to get him home for palliative care - safe, comfortable, ready to die.